Go directly to product information

 Unit price €14.950,00 per kg

-Saffron is a unique spice, made from the pistils of the saffron crocus.
-Our saffron is from small-scale, organic cultivation in Morocco and is of unparalleled quality, colorful, fragrant and full of flavor.
-Class 1, crocin value: average 240.
+Saffron is a unique spice made from the pistils of the saffron crocus.
+Our saffron is grown on a small scale and organically in Morocco and is of unparalleled quality: colorful, fragrant, and full of flavor.
+Class 1, crocin content: average 240.

-From India to Portugal, from North Africa to Sweden, there is virtually no cuisine where saffron is not a key ingredient.
-In Spanish paella, in Italian risotto, in Scandinavian cinnamon buns, in French bouillabaisse and Indian biryani, and so on.
+From India to Portugal, from North Africa to Sweden, there's virtually no cuisine where saffron doesn't play a starring role.
+In Spanish paella, Italian risotto, Scandinavian cinnamon rolls, French bouillabaisse, Indian biryani, and so on.

-Saffron consists of the red pistils of the saffron crocus, a crocus species cultivated in Iran thousands of years ago.
-Because of their delicate appearance, they are called 'threads'.
-Although they are also perfectly edible, an infusion is made with them for cooking, in the same way as you make tea.
-Just a few threads in some hot, not boiling water, are enough for your dish.
+Saffron is made from the red pistils of the saffron crocus, a crocus species cultivated in Iran thousands of years ago.
+Because of their delicate appearance, they are called "threads."
+Although they are also perfectly edible, they are used for cooking in an infusion, similar to how you make tea.
+Just a few threads in hot, but not boiling, water are enough for your dish.

-For a saffron of a quality like ours, 0.1 gram is usually sufficient.
-The ISO 3632-2 report shows how high that quality is.
-The saffron is assessed, among other things, on the content of the colouring and aromatic substances crocin, crocetin, pricocrocin and safranal.
+For a saffron of our quality, 0.1 gram is generally sufficient.
+The ISO 3632-2 report certifies this quality.
+The saffron is assessed, among other things, for its color and fragrance content: crocin, crocetin, pricocrocin, and safranal.
 The crocin content determines the class in which the saffron may be offered.
-For class I saffron, a crocin value of 190 is required.
+Class I saffron requires a crocin level of 190.

-Every year our saffron is tested to determine the quality.
-It is of course a natural product and the circumstances can vary from year to year.
-This saffron scores an average of 240 and is therefore allowed to carry class I. These are our measurement results according to ISO 3632-2:
+Our saffron is tested annually to determine its quality.
+It is, of course, a natural product, and conditions can vary from year to year.
+This saffron scores an average of 240 and is therefore classified as Class I. These are our test results according to ISO 3632-2:

 Bitterness 92 +/- 9